dankiel0/Map-Editor/README.md

-# MapEditor
+# Map-Editor
- Used to make tile maps for RPGs or platformers.
+Makes tile maps for RPGs or platformers, specifically, for the use of bbGL.